JuliaLang/www.julialang.org/jsoc/projects.md

 We have our project ideas organized below roughly by domain but you can also see a [single page with all our projects together](/jsoc/allprojects):

 @@tight-list
+* [BayesianOptimization.jl](/jsoc/gsoc/bayesopt/) - a package for global optimization of black-box functions
 * [Compiler](/jsoc/gsoc/compiler/) – work on the Julia compiler's internals to make things better for everyone.
 * [DeepChem.jl](/jsoc/gsoc/deepchem/) – Machine learning for atomic systems in Julia
 * [DFTK.jl](/jsoc/gsoc/dftk/) – Density-functional theory in Julia